volodymyrhudyma/blog/content/blog/create-custom-middleware-in-redux.md

   // Log the current action
   console.log("Dispatching:", action);

-  // Call the next dispatch method in the middleware chain const result = next(action);
+  /*
+    Call when middleware has done its job
+    To send the action to a reducer or the next middleware */ next(action);

   // Log the new state after the action is executed console.log("Next state:", getState());

-  /*
-     This will likely be the action itself, unless a middleware further in chain changed it.
-  */
-  return result;
 };
 ```